thunderbird89/esf/stories/story-david-v-goliath.md

 > "The Aurora drones are fully automated," Torres explained.
 "No human pilot could survive the acceleration and maneuvering forces involved in post-hypersonic flight.
 The AI systems are specifically designed for this type of mission profile."

 As if responding to some unheard signal, the five Aurora drones began to power up simultaneously.
-There was no sound of engines starting, no vibration of turbines spinning to life.
-Instead, the aircraft simply began to glow with a faint internal luminescence, their surfaces taking on an almost organic quality.
+There was barely any sound of engines starting, no vibration of turbines spinning to life, just a low whisper at the edge of hearing.
+The outlets began to glow with a faint internal luminescence, their surfaces taking on an almost organic quality.

-> "Colonel," Torres said, checking his watch, "you might want to step outside for this.
-And I recommend you bring your phone."

-Petrenko followed the Federation officer out of the hangar and onto the tarmac, where a small crowd of Ukrainian ground crew had gathered at what they judged to be a safe distance.
+Outside, a small crowd of Ukrainian ground crew had gathered at what they judged to be a safe distance.
 The night air was crisp and clear, with no clouds to obscure the star-filled sky above the Carpathian foothills.

-The first Aurora emerged from the hangar with surprising grace, its landing gear extending as it approached the runway.
+The first Aurora emerged from the hangar with surprising grace, turning as it approached the runway.
 There was still no engine noise - just the whisper of air moving over its sleek surfaces.
 It looked, Petrenko thought, like a ghost made manifest.

 The other four drones followed in single file, their internal glow casting eerie shadows on the cracked concrete.
 As each aircraft positioned itself for takeoff, status lights blinked in patterns that suggested complex computational processes running through pre-flight checks.